Long-Lost Pooch, Missing Since 2014, Sissy Reunited With South Florida Owner

 MIAMI (CBSMiami) – It was a reunion 7 years in the making.

-After losing her beloved ‘Sissi’ back in 2014, her owner tells us she gave up hope in bringing her faithful companion home, but that all changed just a few days ago.READ MORE: Espacio Vogue Miami Officially Underway In Miami Design District
+After losing her beloved ‘Sissi’ back in 2014, her owner tells us she gave up hope in bringing her faithful companion home, but that all changed just a few days ago.READ MORE: Reward Increased To $10,000 For Information In Deadly Shooting Of Transgender Woman Bree Black

 A dog chip company in Mississippi found her and called her owner.

-A driver picked Sissi up and embarked on their journey back to South Florida.READ MORE: Historic Shuttered Mai-Kai Restaurant To Reopen In South Florida
+A driver picked Sissi up and embarked on their journey back to South Florida.READ MORE: More Screenings Urged At Start Of Breast Cancer Awareness Month

 CBS4 was there to capture the emotional moment.

 “I could not believe it.
 I thought I was in a dream.
-It was so surreal, but, I try to sit down, and try to calm myself,” said her owner.MORE NEWS: ‘His Legacy Will Live Forever In South Florida’: Fans Look Forward To Honoring Don Shula At His Celebration Of Life
+It was so surreal, but, I try to sit down, and try to calm myself,” said her owner.MORE NEWS: Jackson Memorial Hospital Nurse, Who Battled COVID For 3 Months, Urges Vaccinations

 While Sissi’s owner says she doesn’t quite know how she made it across several states, she’s just glad to have her best friend home safe once again.